scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-98.md

 ---
 layout: answer
 title: "The EC2 Spot Instance price fluctuates based on:"
-blurb: "According to Amazon's Spot Instance billing FAQ , long-term trends in demand and supply for the capacity of Spot Instances is the key factor in how Sp"
+blurb: "<p>According to Amazon's Spot Instance <a href="https://aws.amazon.com/ec2/spot/pricing/">billing FAQ</a>, <q>long-term trends in demand and supply for th"
 quid: 98
 ---